Lotus Sutra: Chapters 10–22

-The bodhisattvas from other world systems say they will help the Buddha teach this sutra here, but the Buddha says their help is not needed—he has many bodhisattvas here.
-Then the ground splits open and countless bodhisattvas spring up from the earth (lead by Viśiṣṭacāritra, Anantacāritra, Viśuddhacāritra, and Supratiṣṭhitacāritra), ready to teach.
+The bodhisattvas from other world systems say they will help the Buddha teach this sūtra here, but the Buddha says their help is not needed—he has many bodhisattvas here.
+Then the ground splits open and countless bodhisattvas spring up from the earth (led by Viśiṣṭacāritra, Anantacāritra, Viśuddhacāritra, and Supratiṣṭhitacāritra), ready to teach.
 Maitreya asks who these bodhisattvas are since nobody has heard of them before.
 The Buddha affirms that he has taught all of these bodhisattvas himself in the remote past after attaining Buddhahood.
 Maitreya then asks how this is possible, since these bodhisattvas have been training for aeons.